theonaunheim/tutorials/journeys_in_jupyter/104_pandas_series_part_1/!README.txt

 ===
 Generally
 ===
 This presentation is part of a series of presentations on the pandas data analysis library for the Python language.
-This specific presentation focuses on the library itself and high-level concepts needed for using the library.
+This specific presentation focuses on the library itself and an overview of the "Series" object, and specifically on indexing Series objects.

 1) "1_introduction"
     Pretty much like it sounds.